AndyObtiva/glimmer-dsl-tk/README.md

 ![glimmer dsl tk screenshot sample hello world](images/glimmer-dsl-tk-screenshot-sample-hello-world.png)

+NOTE: Glimmer DSL for Tk is in alpha mode.
+Please help make better by contributing, adopting for small or low risk projects, and providing feedback.
+It is by no means perfect, so the more feedback and issues you report the better.

 Other [Glimmer](https://github.com/AndyObtiva/glimmer) DSL gems:
 - [glimmer-dsl-swt](https://github.com/AndyObtiva/glimmer-dsl-swt): Glimmer DSL for SWT (JRuby Desktop GUI)
 - [glimmer-dsl-opal](https://github.com/AndyObtiva/glimmer-dsl-opal): Glimmer DSL for Opal (Web GUI Adapter for Desktop Apps)